JacobHA/nodule-self-assembly/README.md

 # nodule-self-assembly
- Modelling the self-assembly seen among cancer cells
+ Modelling the self-assembly seen in cancer cell populations

+ Built with Python

+ ## Dependencies
+ Numpy
+ Matplotlib